-Figure 3-3.4 Move tool
+FIGURE 3-3.4 Move elevator shaft into place

-FYI:

-When a wall is selected, you can click the Properties button on the Options Bar to see that wall's properties.
-Click on of the elevator shaft walls and verify that they are 36'-0" tall.
+FYI: When a wall is selected, you can see that wall's properties via the Properties Palette (Type 'PP" to open the Palette if it is not visible).
+Click one of the elevator shaft walls and verify that it is 36'-0" tall.

-Modify an existing wall:
+Modify an Existing Wall:

-Next we want to change the portion of wall between the building and the east and west stair shafts.
+Next we want to change the portion of wall between the building and the East and West stair shafts.
 To do this you will need to split the current wall, trim the corners and then draw an 8" masonry wall.

-- 16. Zoom in on the west stair shaft and select the Split tool. - 17.
-Pick somewhere in the middle of the wall (Figure 3-3.5). - 18.
-Use the Trim tool to trim the corners so the exterior wall only occurs at exterior conditions (Figure 3-3.6).
+17. Zoom in on the West stair shaft and select the Split tool (Modify tab on the Ribbon).

+- 18. Pick somewhere in the middle of the wall (Figure 3-3.5). - 19.
+Select Modify → Edit → Trim to trim the corners so the exterior wall only occurs at exterior conditions (Figure 3-3.6).

 TIP: Select the portion of wall you wish to retain.